AlaskaAirlines/auro-nav/README.md

 ### Bundled assets

 Bundled assets are only generated in the remote and not merged back to this repo.
 To review and/or test a bundled asset locally, run `$ npm run bundler` to generate assets.

-### Demo deployment

-To deploy a demo version of the component for review, run `npm run build:demo` to create a `./build` directory that can be pushed to any static server.